A Relocation Guide for Immigrants in Singapore

-Singapore is a known for its blend of the best of East and West.
+Singapore is known for its blend of the best of East and West.
 This applies to the country’s cultural scene as well.
 Thus, if you sometimes miss your home country’s culture, do look at Singapore’s main ticketing agent, SISTIC’s website.
-You may find your favourite singer from back home singing in Singapore on the coming weekend!
+You may find your favourite singer from back home performing in Singapore!

-Moreover, Singapore has four officially declared national languages – Malay, Mandarin, Tamil, and English, which is the medium of education and business, making the country one of the most easily adaptable in Asia.
-Most Singaporeans are bilingual as in addition to learning English every student studies his or her mother tongue as well.
+Moreover, Singapore has four officially declared national languages – Malay, Mandarin, Tamil, and English.
+English is the medium of education and business, making the country one of the most easily adaptable in Asia.
+Most Singaporeans are bilingual, as in addition to learning English, every student studies his or her mother tongue as well.

 It’s always a good idea after arriving in a foreign land to be informed and keep in touch with your home country’s embassy.
 Singapore maintains diplomatic relations with 175 countries and there are 67 resident foreign embassies and high commissions, 41 foreign consular posts and 10 international organisations in Singapore.
 All details about these are easily accessible at Singapore’s Ministry of Foreign Affairs website.